 Diagnosis of Klippel-Trenaunay syndrome begins with a physical exam.
-Referral to a vascular specialist is helpful for evaluation and treatment recommendations.
+Referral to a vascular malformations specialist is helpful for evaluation and treatment recommendations.
 During the evaluation your doctor:

 - Contrast venography.
-This procedure involves injecting a dye into your veins and taking X-rays that can reveal abnormal veins, blockages or blood clots.
+This procedure involves injecting a dye into veins and taking X-rays that can reveal abnormal veins, blockages or blood clots.

-You and your doctor can work together to determine which of the following treatments are most appropriate for you:
+You and your doctor can work together to determine which of the following treatments are most appropriate for you.
+Treatments may include: